-Although the current National Planning Policy Framework contains strong policy on climate change, delivery on the ground through local plans has been relatively poor, particularly on issues such as carbon dioxide emissions reduction and heat stress, which have received relatively little attention.
-In 2016, the TCPA research report Planning for the Climate Challenge1 revealed that:
+Although the current National Planning Policy Framework contains strong policy on climate change, delivery on the ground through local plans has been relatively poor.
+Local plans in England are not dealing with carbon dioxide emissions reduction effectively, nor are they consistently delivering the adaptation actions necessary to secure the long-term resilience of local communities.

-'local plans in England are not dealing with carbon dioxide emissions reduction effectively, nor are they consistently delivering the adaptation actions necessary to secure the long-term social and economic resilience of local communities...
-The large-scale failure to implement the clear requirements of national planning policy is a striking finding, as is the reduced capacity of the local authority planning service and the reduced capacity of the Environment Agency to support the long-term plan-making process.'
+This inaction is due partly to a chronic lack of resources in English local government, which has contributed to a loss of skills on energy and climate change.
+But it is also related to the government's cancellation of both the zero-carbon commitment and the Code for Sustainable Homes, as well as the deregulation of planning through the expansion of permitted development, which has led to the conversion of buildings for residential use without effective planning controls.

-This inaction is due partly to a chronic lack of resourcesii in local government in England, which has contributed to a loss of skills on energy and climate change.
-It is also related to the government's cancellation of both the zero-carbon commitment and the Code for Sustainable Homes, and to the deregulation of planning through the expansion of permitted development, which has led to the conversion of buildings for residential use without effective planning controls.
 In this context, action on climate change can seem hard to achieve.
-However, the legal and policy requirement to act remains in place, and new technological opportunities which have the potential to transform our ability to reduce carbon dioxide emissions and deal with flood risk need to be considered when making planning decisions.
-This guide aims to empower local authority planners to act on climate change by making the best use of policy and legislation, including the legal duty on plan-making to drive action on climate change and the opportunities which still exist to implement the Merton rule and energy efficiency standards.
+But there are clear opportunities to act now, and strong legal and policy requirement do remain in place.
+We can also embrace new, transformative, technological opportunities to reduce carbon dioxide emissions and deal with flood risk when making planning decisions.